Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: Empirical Application

-Our analysis focuses on the two most frequent types of insurgent attacks, improvised explosive devices (IED) and small arm fire (SAF).
 We analyze how the effects of US airstrikes on insurgent violence change with the amount of recent aid spending.
-In particular, we first consider as a moderator a binary indicator for whether a district received any US aid spending in the previous month.
-Then, we consider the aid spending per capita in the previous month as a continuous moderator.
+We first consider as a moderator a binary indicator for whether a district received any US aid spending in the previous month.
+We also consider the aid spending per capita in the previous month as a continuous moderator.
+Our analysis focuses on the two most frequent types of insurgent attacks, IED and SAF.
+Since IED and SAF have different operational dynamics, airstrikes may affect them in different ways.

-Following our simulation studies, we first estimate the baseline density of US airstrikes, denoted $\phi_0(\omega)$, using airstrikes prior to the 2007--2008 surge period.
-We then estimate the causal effect between the two stochastic interventions, $F^M_{h_1}$ versus $F^M_{h_2}$, where $h_1 = \phi_0(\omega)$ and $h_2 = 6\phi_0(\omega)$ for $M=1,2,\dots,10$.
-That is, we are interested in estimating the effects of increasing the intensity of airstrikes sixfold for a period ranging from one to ten days.
-The scaling factor is determined based on the $25^{th}$ and $75^{th}$ percentiles of the observed number of airstrikes, ensuring overlap between the counterfactual and observed distributions.
+We consider two types of interventions.
+We first construct static interventions following our simulation studies.
+The baseline density of airstrikes, denoted by $\phi_0(\omega)$, is estimated using airstrikes prior to the surge period.
+We then estimate the causal contrast between the two stochastic interventions, $F_{\bm h_1} = F^M_{h_1}$ versus $F_{\bm h_2} = F^M_{h_2}$, where $h_1 = \phi_0(\omega)$ and $h_2 = 6\phi_0(\omega)$ for $M=1,\dots,10$.
+That is, we estimate the effects of increasing airstrike intensity sixfold for a period ranging from one to ten days.
+The scaling factors (1 and 6) are calibrated to the $25^{\mathrm{th}}$ and $75^{\mathrm{th}}$ percentiles of the observed airstrike counts.
+These counterfactual interventions allow us to estimate the effect of increasing the number of airstrikes while holding their spatial distribution fixed.

+We also construct adaptive interventions that allow the counterfactual treatment assignment to depend on prior observed outcomes, among other variables.
+The details of constructing adaptive interventions are provided in \cref{a:sec:add_adaptive}.